Global Emerging Markets

 The fund aims to provide a combination of capital growth and income, net of the Ongoing Charge Figure, that is higher than that of the MSCI Emerging Markets Index over any five-year period.
 At least 80% of the fund is directly invested in the shares of companies that are based, or do most of their business, in emerging markets.

-The main risks associated with this fund:
+The main risks associated with the funds:

 • Investing in emerging markets involves a greater risk of loss as there may be difficulties in buying, selling, safekeeping or valuing investments in such countries.